 Building a More Resilient Water Sector

-Designed specifically for the water sector, candidates gain practical awareness of utility operations and learn how to implement self-reinforcing enterprise risk management systems that enhance organizational performance and community resilience.
+Designed specifically for the water sector and in collaboration with leading utilities, candidates gain practical awareness of utility operations and learn how to implement self-reinforcing enterprise risk management systems that enhance organizational performance and community resilience.
 Candidates also learn how to effectively communicate risk management strategies with regulators, stakeholders, and external financial partners.

 Sign up to be notified when registration for the next cohort opens in 2026.